How conflicts of interest can affect your employees’ retirement savings and what to do about it as a plan sponsor.

 If you aren’t sure whether conflicts of interest exist in your plan, ask yourself the following questions:

 If you answer “Yes” to any of these questions, you might be on the short end of a conflict of interest.
-The good news is you’re not powerless to protect your investments.
+The good news is you are not powerless to protect your investments.

 How to Mitigate Conflicts of Interest

-The best defense against conflicts of interest is to take the time to review your retirement plan and investigate any potential conflicts that could call into question your diligence as a plan sponsor.
+The best defense is to take the time to review your retirement plan and investigate any potential conflicts that could call into question your diligence as a plan sponsor.

 If you need help auditing your 401(k) plan for possible conflicts of interest, reach out to our team of retirement plan advisors for complete transparency.